View Document Text

 offered allocate assets among municipal securities, corporate debt securities, U.S. government

-exposure to common stocks, ADRs, GDRs, and foreign stocks while offering clients the chance to
+short exposure to common stocks, ADRs, GDRs, and foreign stocks while offering clients the

-add further customizations.
-IMA’s services for discretionary clients include: (i) the development of
+chance to add further customizations.
+IMA’s services for discretionary clients include: (i) the

 IMA tailors its advisory services to meet the needs and objectives of its individual clients and